This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Earlier this year, I had a realization that I’ve literally tried hundreds of recipes on my pellet grill.
 Not all of them are restaurant worthy of course, but lots of them are pretty darn good.

-So with that in mind, I thought it would be a good idea to compile a list of my favorite recipes and create a pellet grill cookbook!
+So with that in mind, I thought it would be a good idea to compile a list of my favorite generic and holiday recipes and create a pellet grill cookbook!
 A lot of work went into making this pellet grill cookbook a reality, so I sincerely hope you enjoy what’s inside and I also hope that you discover a few new favorite recipes.

 A Quick Note on Pellet Grills